NoahPodcast/ptero-vagrant/README.md

 > - **Flexibility**: Easily modify and extend configurations to suit specific needs.
 > - **Isolation**: Keep environments isolated from the host machine, preventing conflicts and ensuring clean setups.

-Whether you are setting up a small VPS panel or managing a large-scale application, **Ptero Vagrant - Development Tools** provides the tools you need to maintain a productive and efficient workflow.
+Whether you are setting up a small VPS panel or managing a large-scale application, **Ptero Vagrant - Development Tool** provides the tools you need to maintain a productive and efficient workflow.

 ---